-Leaving UAE I have left the modern day castles in the sand and arrived at the ultimate castles in the sand, the 4500 year old Pyramids!
+Leaving UAE meant, I have left the modern day castles in the sand and arrived at the ultimate castles in the sand.
+The 4500 year old Pyramids!
 Where else can you spend the day hanging out with the Sphinx and the Pyramids of Giza?
 How awesome is it to be here in Egypt!

-Even more amazing is the fact that I managed to find a mid-range budget hotel room with a full view of the pyramids.
-The Sphinx also was looking straight at me from only about 200 meters away.
+Even more amazing is the fact, that I managed to find an amazing hotel room with a full view of the pyramids.
+The Sphinx was looking straight at me, from only about 200 meters away.
 Awesome!

 HISTORY